 As a pond owner, knowledge is your best defense against koi illnesses.
 Knowing what causes Aeromonas and Pseudomonas to flourish and how to keep the population as small as possible is key to maintaining a healthy home for your koi.
-In this article, we’ll explain how to manage the bacteria in your pond to keep your koi well.
+In this article, we’ll explain koi pond maintenance on how to manage the bacteria in your pond to keep your koi well.

 What Are Aeromonas and Pseudomonas?

 Aeromonas and Pseudomonas are harmful bacteria that flourish in cool water, usually from 42°F – 62°F. Your koi live side-by-side with Aeromonas and Pseudomonas year-round, and there’s really not a way to completely rid your pond of them.
 Most koi have some amount of the bacteria on their bodies and can even have them inside their intestines.

 When your koi are healthy, their natural slime coat and immune systems protect them from the bacteria.
 However, in the spring, when your pond water temperature is ideal for Aeromonas and Pseudomonas, your koi’s immune systems are weak.
 After a dormant winter without eating, your koi are stressed and especially susceptible to parasites and bacteria.